-A one semester Leave of Absence (LOA) from the department and the College may be approved by the Department Chair and Vice President of Academic Affairs (VPAA) for students accepted into a college program.
+A Leave of Absence (LOA) from the department and the College may be approved by the Department Chair and Vice President of Academic Affairs (VPAA).
 Students should confer with their academic advisor and complete the Request for Leave of Absence form, accessible through the student or faculty portals.
-No more than one LOA may be granted to a student admitted in an academic program.
-(Only students accepted into a college program are eligible to request a Leave of Absence.)